30 Hedonic Models in Space

 W_p_housing_units_multiunit_structures,

-W_p_nonhisp_white_persons, W_p_owner_occupied_units
+W_p_nonhisp_white_persons, W_p_owner_occupied_units,

 DIAGNOSTICS FOR SPATIAL DEPENDENCE